There are those who visit our web-site who get the idea into their heads that they quite fancy becoming a Location Manager.

 have the budget to go there, get the most detailed maps of the area, study them at length, mark up areas of interest, and only then go there.

 Advice: you may be able to scramble up a slope, can the entire camera team?
 Does the road need to be closed off for the filming/photography?

 Who will give permission, and are they likely to?
 Who owns the land?
 Where will the sun be when the shot needs to be taken?

-Script: a scene in a period drama.
+a scene in a period drama.

-Scouting: find the reference books and/or a location library/film commission that will help you draw up a list of likely properties,
+Scouting: find the reference books and/or a location library/film commission that will help you draw up a list of likely

-fax over to them a copy of the script, make appointments.
+properties, send them a copy of the script, make appointments.